IsraelVow/IsraelVow/README.md

 - 🌱 I’m currently learning **Python: Flask & Python: Machine Learning**
 - 💬 Ask me about **Python, SQL, Power BI & Excel**
 - 📫 How to reach me: israeljvow@gmail.com
-- ⚡ Fun fact: "Not all heroes wear capes; some just wear glasses and work with data. 🦸‍♂️🤓"
+- ⚡ Fun fact: "It might sound Strange when I say that not all heroes wear capes; some just wear glasses and work with data. 🦸‍♂️🤓 in other words, I'm an Excel wizard by day and a data sorcerer by night. 🌟"

 <h3 align="left">Connect with me:</h3>
 <p align="left">